 My smiling photo is thrown into the bin, where dreams go to die.
 It is quickly obscured by snotty tissues and KitKat wrappers.

-Animal Planet chose Rachel Reenstra, a thirty-something actress/comedian who had been working in LA for ten years.
+Animal Planet chose Rachel Reenstra, an actress/comedian who had been working in LA for ten years.
 She immediately became my arch-nemesis, a symbol of the life I could have had.